adrianosingolani/jamaica7/README.md

-# mern_boilerplate
+# Jamaica 7''
-A boilerplate for MERN web apps
+A web player for 7'' Jamaican vinyl records